-I could write a hundred technical pieces which explain the deeper workings of wallets, bridges, and blockchain-agnostic payment channels.
-All of these would be valuable.
-None of them would answer the question why?
+There are a hundred technical pieces which explain the deeper workings of wallets, bridges, and blockchain-agnostic payment channels.
+All of these are valuable.
+None of them answer the question why?
 Why are we doing this?
-I can put forward another hundred pieces on the shortcomings of the current financial system, or the advantages of ownerless, borderless networks and the magic of new technologies like zero-knowledge proofs, but still, they would not speak to the real kernel of the question.
+There are another hundred pieces on the shortcomings of the current financial system, or the advantages of ownerless, borderless networks and the magic of new technologies like zero-knowledge proofs, but still, they don't speak to the real kernel of the question.
 Why this?

-Beyond intellectual understanding or technical mastery, what is at the core of our shared sentiment that there is something inherently good about this work for a better web which none of us own and from which we all benefit?
-There is only one place I know in language which is capable of examining and describing sentiment: poetry.
+Beyond intellectual understanding or technical mastery, what is at the core of our shared sentiment that there is something inherently good about working for a better web which none of us own and from which we all benefit?
+There is only one kind of language which is capable of examining and describing this sentiment: poetry.

 A poem, a good poem, speaks to and from a place that belongs to us — that elusive pitch of being some might call the soul, the psyche, the sub- or unconscious.
 We believe it’s there because we feel it working, but we’re powerless to tell it when, or how, or even why to work.

 The word "health" shares a common root with "whole": to be healthy is to be whole, to see the world as it is, rather than separated by our own conventional constructions.
 To see through the lens of the soul is to have a healthy view; one which always seeks to apprehend the totality within each part or passing moment without enclosing it.
 This in-sight celebrates both the high ideals toward which we strive and the simple fact that it is a deep struggle to be eternally vigilant.

 The Way is bewildering in its simple demands.
 We often lose sight of where we thought we were going.
-The point is to try and do so slowly and generously, by re-membering that we are never not broken.
+The point is to try and move patiently and with generosity, by remembering that we are never not broken.
 Building Web 3 projects will have you constantly feeling this way.